Why have them?

 Spatial reasoning tests your ability to work with complex plans and often involves mentally rotating two dimensional representations of three dimensional shapes.
 This test may be used in recruitment for engineering or architecture roles.

 - Used sometimes as part of the selection process to draw up a profile of your typical reactions and attitudes to a range of situations.

 - Questions focus on a number of personality factors such as:

 - your preferred style of interacting with others.

 - Your general outlook on life or attitude.

-- Best way to approach these tests is to answer them as honestly as you can.
-Guessing what the employer is looking for is often difficult and could be counter productive.
+- The best way to approach these tests is to answer them as honestly as you can.
+Guessing what the employer is looking for is often difficult and could be counter-productive.